-Our setting resembles the ``bipartite causal inference'' setup of \citet{zigler-papadogeorgou2018-bipartite}, in that we have a set of observation points and then a separately indexed set of intervention points.
-Both sets reside in the same space.
+Our setting resembles the ``bipartite causal inference'' setup of \citet{zigler-papadogeorgou2018-bipartite}, in that we have a set of observation points and then a separately indexed set of intervention nodes.
+As described at the outset, these intervention nodes could be points or polygons. \citet{wang-etal-spatial} show that the analysis is essentially the same, and so for illustration here we will focus on point interventions.
+Our application based on \citet{Jayachandran267} illustrates with a polygon intervention.
+Both the observation points and intervention nodes reside in the same geographic space.
 Specifically, suppose that we have a set of intervention nodes indexed by $i=1,...,N$, and these nodes are arrayed as points in a spatial field, $\mathcal{X}$.
 Each point in this spatial field, $x \in \mathcal{X}$, equals a coordinate vector of length 2 (recording, e.g., longitude and latitude coordinates).
-The coordinates of intervention node $i$ are given by $x(i)$.
+For point interventions, the coordinates of an intervention node $i$ can be given by $x(i)$.

-For each intervention node, represented as a spatial point, we have a binary random variable $Z_i \in \{0,1\}$ that connotes whether, at node $i$, treatment is activated ($Z_i = 1$) or not ($Z_i = 0$).
+For each intervention node, we have a binary random variable $Z_i \in \{0,1\}$ that connotes whether, at node $i$, treatment is activated ($Z_i = 1$) or not ($Z_i = 0$).
 Denote the ordered vector of random treatment assignments as $\mathbf{Z} = (Z_1,...,Z_N)'$, with support $\mathcal{Z}$.
-We define potential outcomes such that at point $x \in \mathcal{X}$, we would have outcome $Y_x(\mathbf{z})$ when the treatment assignment is such that $\mathbf{Z} = \mathbf{z}$, and these potential outcomes are defined for each $\mathbf{z} \in \mathcal{Z}$.
-Note that the definition allows for the existence of interference: the potential outcome of each $x$ is decided not by the treatment status of any single intervention node (e.g., the nearest $Z_i$) but the treatment assignment vector for all the nodes (i.e., $\mathbf{Z}$).
-The outcome that we observe at point $x$, labeled $Y_x$, is the potential outcomes associated with the realized treatment assignment vector:
+We define potential outcomes such that at each point $x \in \mathcal{X}$, we would have outcome $Y_x(\mathbf{z})$ when the treatment assignment is such that $\mathbf{Z} = \mathbf{z}$, and these potential outcomes are defined for each $\mathbf{z} \in \mathcal{Z}$.
+We stress that outcomes are defined at all $x$ values in $\mathcal{X}$, not just at the $x(i)$ values, which makes the setting bipartite.
+This definition allows for the existence of interference: the potential outcome of each $x$ is decided not by the treatment status of any single intervention node (e.g., the nearest $Z_i$) but the treatment assignment vector for all the nodes (i.e., $\mathbf{Z}$).
+The outcome that we observe at point $x$, labeled $Y_x$, is the potential outcome associated with the realized treatment assignment vector:

 where $\mathbf{1}(\cdot)$ is the indicator function.
-Our approach does require us to specify a functional form for how $Y_x$ is affected by the assignment vector $\mathbf{Z}$ (i.e., effects can be nonlinear and heterogenous).
+Our approach does not require us to attempt to model how $Y_x$ is affected by the assignment vector $\mathbf{Z}$ in terms of a regression or other parametric specification (i.e., we allow for effects to be nonlinear and heterogenous).